khanh93vn/CogAlg/README.md

 Proposed algorithm is a comparison-first alternative to deep learning, neither statistical nor neuromorphic.
 It's a search for patterns of incremental composition in recursively extended pipeline.
 Each level of this pipeline cross-compares inputs and then clusters them into patterns by proximity and resulting match.
 So, a pattern is a set of proximate matching inputs.
 In more common usage, pattern is a matching set of inputs.
 But that's really a second-order covariance pattern: a set of inputs with matching derivatives, formed by prior comparisons.

+Please see [whole-system diagram](https://github.com/boris-kz/CogAlg/blob/master/frame_2D_alg/Illustrations/Whole-system%20hierarchy.png).
 First-level comparands are sensory inputs at the limit of resolution: adjacent pixels of video or equivalents in other modalities.
 All symbolic data is encoded by some prior cognitive process.
 To discover meaningful patterns in symbols, they must be decoded before being cross-compared.
 The difficulty of decoding is exponential with the level of encoding, thus starting with raw sensory input is by far the easiest to implement (part 0).

 Basic comparison is inverse arithmetic operation between single-variable comparands, of incremental power: Boolean, subtraction, division, etc. Each order of comparison forms miss or loss: XOR, difference, ratio, etc., and match or similarity, which can be defined directly or as inverse deviation of miss.
 Direct match is compression of represented magnitude by replacing larger input with corresponding order of miss between the inputs: Boolean AND, min. input in comp by subtraction, integer part of ratio in comp by division, etc. (part 1).